Above all else, business leaders are tasked with solving the fundamental challenge of growth.

 Well beyond its “science fiction” roots, virtual reality hardware, software, and applications technologies are transforming industries as diverse as medicine, real estate, entertainment, gaming, and more.
 And many predict these new technologies will have as profound an impact on personal and business communications and productivity as email, text messaging, and social media.

-I am extremely excited to be hosting a webinar this Thursday, August 11th at Noon ET / 9 am PT where I will be joined by a select and amazing group of virtual reality entrepreneurs and investors who will share how they and their companies are winning in this incredibly dynamic space.
+Please click here for a recording of the webinar where I was joined by a select and amazing group of virtual reality entrepreneurs and investors who will share how they and their companies are winning in this incredibly dynamic space.
 My panelists include:

 On the webinar, they will share:

 Who Should Attend

 This webinar is designed for two distinct attendee groups: